libre-computer-project/libretech-overlays/README.md

 I2C AO
 ------

+Pinout :
-SDA will be on 7J1 Header Pin 3
+ - SDA will be on 7J1 Header Pin 3
-SCL will be on 7J1 Header Pin 5
+ - SCL will be on 7J1 Header Pin 5

 ```
 # overlay.sh add libretech-cc-i2c-ao